Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Robustness Tests

 \subsection{Robustness to DESI colour selection}

 The cluster galaxy sample analysed here is subject to the colour-dependence of the DESI sample selection.
 Our results are therefore dependent on any correlation between the probability that a \redmapper{} galaxy is in projection and the probability of having a spectroscopic redshift for that galaxy, after the sample selection criteria of \S \ref{sec:data} are applied to the data.
-We conduct an additional alternate analysis to account for colour-dependence of the DESI selection.
+We conduct an additional alternative analysis to account for colour-dependence of the DESI selection.

-In this an alternate analysis each galaxy in the \redmapper{} member catalogue with a measured spectroscopic redshift is assigned a weight so that the distribution in $g-r$ colour of the subsample of galaxies with spectra matches that of the distribution of the full sample of galaxies (i.e. including galaxies without spectroscopic redshifts).
+In this an alternative analysis each galaxy in the \redmapper{} member catalogue with a measured spectroscopic redshift is assigned a weight.
+The weight is designed so that the distribution in $g-r$ colour of the subsample of galaxies with spectra matches that of the distribution of the full sample of \redmapper galaxies (i.e. including galaxies without spectroscopic redshifts).
 The weight is set by the ratio of the normalized histograms in $g-r$ colour of the photometric and spectroscopic samples.
 Any change in the results of the primary measured model parameters ($\fproj$ and $\sigmacl$) reflects a systematic uncertainty due to impact of the DESI colour selection function (both the explicit galaxy targeting function and the implicit selections such as redshift success) on the spectroscopic sample available for characterizing the clusters.

 The results, shown in Figure \ref{fig:fproj_vs_lambda_color} are virtually identical to their counterparts in the fiducial analyses.
-This indicates that the model constraints for projection effects shown in this work are not sensitively dependent on the colour-dependence of the DESI spectroscopic selection at the redshifts of this work.
+This indicates that the model constraints for projection effects shown in this work are not sensitively dependent on the colour-dependence of the DESI spectroscopic selection at $z \lesssim 0.2$.